Antique and Ancient Sculpture

 4400 years ago, the Schuster Master worked in the Cyclades islands.
 His marble idols show pregnant women, arms crossed under the chest, body and head beautifully stylized, whose simplicity has influenced the great figurative sculptors of the last century such as Brancusi and Modigliani.
 Twelve works, nearly all are fragmentary, are attributed to him.

-On December 9 in New York, Christie's sells his masterpiece: a figure 29 cm high, in a stunning state of conservation.
+On December 9, 2010, Christie's sold for $ 17M from a lower estimate of $ 3M his masterpiece.
 The attitude is realistic and flexible, with head slightly tilted back.
 The body proportions are perfect.
-This copy which belonged to the collection Schuster is the origin for the designation of the artist.
+This figure 29 cm high in a stunning state of conservation had belonged to the Schuster collection.
+It is the eponym of the designation of the artist.

 4400 years ago, the Schuster Master worked in the Cyclades islands.
 His marble idols show pregnant women, arms crossed under the chest, body and head beautifully stylized, whose simplicity has influenced the great figurative sculptors of the last century such as Brancusi and Modigliani.
 Twelve works, nearly all are fragmentary, are attributed to him.

-On December 9 in New York, Christie's sells his masterpiece: a figure 29 cm high, in a stunning state of conservation.
+On December 9, 2010, Christie's sold for $ 17M from a lower estimate of $ 3M his masterpiece.
 The attitude is realistic and flexible, with head slightly tilted back.
 The body proportions are perfect.
-This copy which belonged to the collection Schuster is the origin for the designation of the artist.
+This figure 29 cm high in a stunning state of conservation had belonged to the Schuster collection.
+It is the eponym of the designation of the artist.

 Archaeologists wanted to retrieve the lost Assyrian cities mentioned in the Bible.
 From 1845 Layard releases the ruins of a huge palace near the Tigris river.
 He believes that he found Nineveh.
 The palace name of Nimrud refers to a character identified in Genesis as a founder of cities.
 It will be later identified that the site explored by Layard was the most sumptuous palace of Kalhu which was the capital of the Assyrian empire from 879 BCE to 706 BCE.